-R. B. Haslett testified that on Monday morning he and Mr. Black went out to Frank's house, to request him to appear at the station-house.

-"I saw Mr. Rosser and Mr. Haas at the station-house about 8:30 or 9 o'clock.
+R.B.
+Haslett testified that on Monday morning he and Mr. Black went out to Frank's house, to request him to appear at the station-house about 8:30 or 9 o'clock.
 Mr. Frank was at the station-house two or three hours."

-E. F. Holloway, sworn for the State: Was day watchman at factory.
+E.F.
+Holloway, sworn for the State: Was day watchman at factory.
 Forgot to lock the elevator on Saturday, when he left the factory at 11:45.
-Witness admitted that he had previously sworn twice that he left the elevator locked; once, in the affidavit he gave to Solicitor Dorsey and, again, at the coroner's inquest.
+Witness admitted that he had been previously sworn twice that he left the elevator locked; once, in the affidavit he gave to Solicitor Dorsey and, again, at the coroner's inquest.

 (In other words, Holloway entrapped the State, which had his sworn testimony, twice given, that he had left the elevator locked at 11:45 Saturday morning.
-He had not notified them of his change, otherwise the State would not have put him up.)
+He had not noticed them of his change, otherwise the State would not have put him up.)

-On cross-examination.
-Holloway stated that Frank got back from Montag's at about 11 o'clock.
+On cross-examination, Holloway stated that Frank got back from Montag's at about 11 o'clock.
 That Frank was working on his books in the office.
 That Corinthia Hall, and Emma Clark were coming toward the factory (at 11:45), when he, Holloway, was leaving.